Warhammer 40,000: Dawn of War II – Retribution: Reception

 The game received generally positive reviews upon release.
-It received an aggregated score of 81.65% on GameRankings based on 36 reviews and 80/100 on Metacritic based on 52 reviews.Destructoid and Eurogamer acknowledged that while the story had experienced a drop in quality from the base game, the mechanics it carried over from Dawn of War II were perfectly executed.
+It received an aggregated score of 81.65% on GameRankings based on 36 reviews and 80/100 on Metacritic based on 52 reviews.

+Destructoid and Eurogamer acknowledged that while the story had experienced a drop in quality from the base game, the mechanics it carried over from Dawn of War II were perfectly executed.
 Game Informer said that Retribution was a "mediocre expansion pack even though the base gameplay [was] still quite good", and recommended Chaos Rising instead.
 GameSpot praised the addition of the Imperial Guard faction, new races, and more diverse gameplay and noted that technical issues marred the Imperial Guard campaign.
 GamesRadar commended the more intense battles and value for money while criticizing the clunky UI, repetitive campaign, and long loading times.
 IGN appreciated how the title paid homage to Warhammer lore and added replay value through the addition of new races.
 PC Gamer called Dawn of War II "an essential purchase" and lauded its revitalization of the tactical gameplay of the base game.

+During the 15th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Dawn of War II - Retribution for "Strategy/Simulation Game of the Year".